 ASSAP - Working with farmers to improve water quality

-As a start, 190 priority areas for action (PAA) have been selected by the EPA where water quality needs some improvement.
+The EPA have identified 190 PAA’s where water quality needs some improvement.
 There are multiple pressures across the PAA’s such as industry, waste water treatment plants, septic tanks, forestry, agriculture and urban pressures.
-ASSAP advisors are focused on addressing agricultural pressures in these areas.
+A lot of good work over the last 20-30 years yet we are falling short in achieving 'good status'for our water.
+Water quality has remained mainly static with no significant improvement in recent years.
+ASSAP advisors are focused on addressing agricultural pressures in the 190 identified PAAs.

 20 advisors from Teagasc and 10 advisors from the dairy CO-OP’s are working closely with farmers in a free and confidential advisory service.
 The aim is to work together in identifying threats to water quality on the farm and develop a plan to put measures in place to reduce nutrient, sediment and other agricultural losses to our waterbodies.
-Farmers can avail of this service within the PAA’s on a voluntary basis.
+All farmers can avail of this service within the PAA’s.

 ASSAP advisors are supported by a team of catchment scientists from the Local Authority Waters Programme (LAWPRO), who assess rivers in a PAA and identify the main pressures in the waterbody.
 Where agriculture is the pressure, ASSAP advisors can use this information to provide targeted advice to farmers, ‘the right measure in the right place’.

 Both a community and a farmer engagement meetings are held in a PAA when starting work in an area.
 LAWPRO organise the community meeting to update locals on the water quality and pressures in their area.
 Following this, ASSAP advisors host a farmer meeting generally on a local farm to discuss the service and how to tackle the agricultural issues in the area.